 Mountain bikes have sealed hubs, sealed bottom brackets, forks are sealed as well, and everything else is only marginally affected by plain water.
 But still, if it remains wet for long periods of time it can lead to corrosion and other problems, so it is recommended to dry it as fast as possible.

-Knowing what effect does bad weather has on your mountain bike it is important because it will influence the amount of bike maintenance you need to do.
+Knowing what effect bad weather has on your mountain bike is important because it will influence the amount of bike maintenance you need to do.
 In this article, I will tell you how bad is the rain for your bike, how bad is washing your bike with water, and if riding in the rain will damage your mountain bike.
 So keep reading!

 Is It Bad for Your Mountain Bike If It Gets Rained On?